Welcome to my travel log documenting three weeks of wandering through baltic countries. Namely Finland, Estonia, Latvia, Lithuania, and Belarus.

 The other guy in the group, a 19 years old student from the Netherlands, who served in the army for one year and a half as a medical assistant, hit the target every damn time.
 It was really impressive.

 While small pistols are difficult to hold, shotguns and AK machine guns are different kinds of the beast.
-It was basically impossible not to miss the target.
+It was impossible not to miss the target.

 Trying machine guns and shotguns